Darth-Ness/Katana-HTML-Renderer/README.md

 ```

 ## Features
-- Due to the way code is rendered, you do not have to close your tags.
+- Due to the way code is parsed, you do not have to close your tags.
 - It is very fast
+- It doesn't use very much RAM
+- Stoarge usage is almost non-existant.

 ## Limitations
 - No CSS parsing.